Caring for the Dogs & Cats in Costa Mesa, CA and Beyond!

-Our team is committed to educating our clients in how to keep your pets healthy year-round, with good nutrition, preventative medicine, and exercise.
-Newport Mesa Animal Hospital stays on top of the latest advances in veterinarian technology and above all, remembers that all animals and pets need to be treated like the family members that they are.
+At Newport Mesa Animal Hospital, our team is committed to empowering you to keep your pets healthy year-round, with good nutrition, preventative medicine, and exercise.
+We stay current on the latest advances in veterinary technology, and above all, we treat your pets like members of your family.

 In-House Laboratory & Diagnostics

 We won’t delay treatment by sending you elsewhere to diagnose your pet’s conditions.
 With an in-house laboratory, we’re able to identify the issues affecting your animal quickly to find the best solution for their care.

 Learn more about our laboratory and diagnostics capabilities today.